Project-3-Team-Copy-Paste/planning/PROPOSAL.md

 ## Your project idea

 A movies for keeping track of currently watching shows and movies as well as ranking previously watched shows and movies.
-The user can search from a database of shows and create their own reviews/ratings of shows once they're finished.
+Through an external, third-party API, the user can search a database of movies and create their own reviews/ratings of shows once they're finished, which will then be stored and tracked through our database.

 ## List of models and their properties